-From 1990 to 2021 the trend shows a reduction of about 42%.
-A considerable amount of emissions is mostly to be attributed to non-industrial combustion plant (49% in 2021) which is increasing its emissions, about 45%, due to the increase of wood combustion for residential heating.
-Agriculture sector, accounting for 12% of total emissions in 2021, reduced its emissions by 31% in 2021 respect to 1990, due to a reduction in emissions from livestock, which fall by about 43%, and a reduction in emissions from crops, which fall by about 16% due to a reduction in the area of arable land in 2021 compared to 1990.
-Road transport accounts for 10% of total emissions in 2021 and decrease by 66% due to the introduction of the relevant European Directives controlling and limiting PM emissions at the car exhaust pipe.
-In 2021 other mobile sources and machinery, accounting for 4% of the total, shows a reduction of about 74% in consideration of the implementation of the relevant European Directives on machinery.
+From 1990 to 2022 the trend shows a reduction of about 40%.
+A considerable amount of emissions is mostly to be attributed to non-industrial combustion plant (45% in 2022) which is increasing its emissions, about 38%, due to the increase of wood combustion for residential heating.
+Emissions from production processes accounting for 20% of the total in 2022 decrease of about 41% between 1990 and 2022.
+Agriculture sector, accounting for 10% of total emissions in 2022, reduced its emissions by 36% in 2022 with respect to 1990, due to a reduction in emissions from livestock, which fall by about 47%, and a reduction in emissions from crops, which fall by about 18% due to a reduction in the area of arable land in 2022 compared to 1990.
+Road transport accounts for 10% of total emissions in 2022 and decrease by 66% due to the introduction of the relevant European Directives controlling and limiting PM emissions at the car exhaust pipe.
+In 2022 other mobile sources and machinery, accounting for 5% of the total, shows a reduction of about 71% in consideration of the implementation of the relevant European Directives on machinery.
 Emissions from combustion in industry account for about 4% of the total and decrease by about 72%.
-Emissions from production processes accounting for 15% of the total in 2021 decrease of about 55% between 1990 and 2021.
-The largest decrease (-99%) is observed in emissions deriving from combustion in energy and transformation industries, whose contribution to total emissions is almost irrelevant in 2021 and lower than 1%.
+The largest decrease (-99%) is observed in emissions deriving from combustion in energy and transformation industries, whose contribution to total emissions is almost irrelevant in 2022 and lower than 1%.
 The reduction in the energy and industrial sectors is mainly due to the introduction of two regulatory instruments, already mentioned for other pollutants, the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules for the authorization of facilities and the Ministerial Decree of 12th July 1990, which introduces plant emission limits.